 There are many breathtakingly beautiful places in Belize.
 Some you have to climb to get to, some you have to swim to see and others you have to hike to discover.
 However, there’s one that doesn’t require any effort.
 To enjoy the Hummingbird Highway, all you have to do is hit the gas and let the scenery roll along.
-With Belize expanding its Tourism Safe Corridor to include car rentals, you can roll the windows down and take a drive down the always scenic Hummingbird Highway.
+Here’s why you should roll the windows down and take a drive down the always scenic Hummingbird Highway.

 What’s Special about the Hummingbird Highway